Almost splitting maps, transformation theorems and smooth fibration theorems: Introduction

 \end{thm}

 Theorem \ref{NonDegeneracyofSplittingMaps} makes up for blanks in using almost-splitting-maps technique to prove a smooth fibration theorem in the case of uniformly lower sectional curvature bound.

 As mentioned above, almost-splitting-maps technique provides a new proof of Fukaya's smooth fibration theorem for manifolds with uniformly bounded sectional curvature.
 In \cite{Hua}, the first author uses almost splitting maps to prove a smooth fibration theorem for manifolds with locally bounded Ricci covering geometry.
 The key ingredient in \cite{Hua} is the canonical Reifenberg theorem of Cheeger, Jiang and Naber (see Theorem 7.10 in \cite{CJN21}), which is a type of non-degeneracy theorem of almost splitting maps.
-Hence by substituting the Reifenberg theorem of \cite{CJN21} in the argument in \cite{Hua} by Theorem \ref{NonDegeneracyofSplittingMaps}, we can partially recover Yamaguchi's smooth fibration theorem (see \cite{Y91}).
+Hence by substituting the Reifenberg theorem of \cite{CJN21} in the argument in \cite{Hua} by Theorem \ref{NonDegeneracyofSplittingMaps}, we can recover the existence part of Yamaguchi's smooth fibration theorem (see \cite{Y91}).
+We point out that in Yamaguchi's fibration theorem, an almost Riemannian submersion property is proved.
+But in Theorem \ref{NonDegeneracyofSplittingMaps} we fail to gain such a regularity, and instead, we derive a bi-H\"{o}lder property (\ref{BiHolder}).
+This is partially due to the fact that an almost splitting map is not sensitive to a sectional curvature lower bound.
+However, by employing the technique of the almost-splitting-maps, we are enable to study fibration theorems in a more extensive class of collapsed manifolds in the context of Ricci curvature bounded below, as demonstrated in Theorem \ref{FiberBundleThm} below.

-Recall that in \cite{An}, Anderson constructs a sequence of $n$-manifolds $(M_{i},g_i)$ ($n\ge 4$) with two sided Ricci curvature bound $|\Ric_{g_{i}}|\rightarrow0$, and $M_{i}$ collapses to a torus but every $M_{i}$ admits no fibration over tori.
+Note that in \cite{An}, Anderson constructs a sequence of $n$-manifolds $(M_{i},g_i)$ ($n\ge 4$) with two sided Ricci curvature bound $|\Ric_{g_{i}}|\rightarrow0$, and $M_{i}$ collapses to a torus but every $M_{i}$ admits no fibration over tori.
 Hence to guarantee a fibration theorem in Ricci case, extra conditions are needed.
-There have been many previous works generalizing smooth fibration theorem to collapsing manifolds with Ricci conditions, see \cite{Wei97,DWY,NZ,Hua,HW20,Ro18} etc. In this paper, we introduce a notion, called {$(\Phi, r_{0}; k,\delta)$-generalized Reifenberg condition}, under which we can prove a smooth fibration theorem in the almost nonnegative Ricci curvature case, see Theorem \ref{FiberBundleThm} below.
-We remark that the generalized Reifenberg condition holds on all previously known manifolds on which smooth fibration theorems holds, such as those in \cite{Wei97,DWY,NZ,Hua,HW20,Ro18} as well as in \cite{Y91}.
+There have been many previous works generalizing smooth fibration theorem to collapsing manifolds with Ricci conditions, see \cite{DWY,Wei97,NZ,HKRX,Hua,HW20,Ro22} etc. In this paper, we introduce a notion, called {$(\Phi, r_{0}; k,\delta)$-generalized Reifenberg condition}, under which we can prove a smooth fibration theorem on manifolds with Ricci curvature bounded below, see Theorem \ref{FiberBundleThm}.
+The generalized Reifenberg condition is implied by sectional curvature lower bound, or implied by the other geometric assumptions in the above mentioned paper where smooth fibration theorems hold.